-A transfer is the only way by which a change of ownership from one person to another person can be done.
-Any person who wants to actively control, manage, build, mortgage or sell a real estate asset needs to have ownership of such an asset.
+Property Transfer is the only way by which change of ownership from one person to another person can be done.
+Any person who wants to actively control, manage, build, mortgage or sell a real estate asset, needs to have ownership of such an asset.
 This becomes even more important in the case of NRIs because they are physically far away from the property and typically the property has been received by them by way of an inheritance.
 Thus, to able to safeguard and manage the real estate asset, it is imperative to have the property transferred and ownership records updated.
-Once the transfer of property is completed, the new owner’s name gets properly recorded in the relevant Government records.
+Once the property transfer is completed the new owners name gets properly recorded in the relevant Government records.